rivermont/spidy/README.md

 # Files

+## README.md
+This readme file.

+## Folders

-## media/
+### media/
 Images used in this readme file.

-## saved/
+### saved/
 Location for document saving.

-## broken.txt
+## Save Files

+### crawler_todo.txt
+Contains all of the links that spidy has found but not yet crawled.

+### crawler_done.txt
+Contains all of the links that spidy has already visited.

+### crawler_log.txt
+The log file for the crawler.
+Contains errors and other important information.

+### crawler_words.txt
+Contains all of the words that spidy has found.

+### crawler_bad.txt
-Contains links that are known to either break the crawler or make it run for some indefinite amount of.
+Contains all of the links that caused errors for some reason.
-Broken links can be identified by noticing that the crawler reached the line

-> [INIT]: Starting crawler...

-but never kept going.
-While the running prompt will be there, performing a `CTRL^C` will appear to do nothing.
-Technically, the command will resolve eventually, but that happens 10 minutes after starting.

-### Removing Broken Links
-There are too many 'broken' links out there to check against them in the code, so they must be removed by hand.
-This is a regular expression, or [regex](http://www.regular-expressions.info) line that will get all lines containing `link`.

-> ^.*link.*\r\n

-In a text editor that supports regex, like [Notepad++](https://notepad-plus-plus.org), finding that expression and replacing with nothing will remove all the links.
+## Run Files

-## clear.bat
+### clear.bat
 Clears all save files by deleting them and creating empty ones.

-## crawler.py
+### crawler.py
 The important code.
 This is what you will run to crawl links and save information.
 Because the internet is so big, this will practically never end.

-## post-process.py
+### post-process.py
 This removes all the lines in `crawler_words.txt` longer than 16 characters.
 Run this after running crawler.py for a while.

-## README.md
-This readme file.

-## run.bat
+### run.bat
 A Windows batch file to run the program.
 Theoretically once the crawler finishes running post-process with run, but you'd have to get the entire internet first, so...